-- Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and preappointment checks - Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff
+- The MITRE recruitment policy defines record-keeping specifically with respect to recruitment and pre-employment checks - Appendix 2 sets out our policy on record-keeping with respect to allegations of abuse made against staff signed, dated and, where appropriate, witnessed.
+Where an opinion or professional judgement is recorded this should be clearly stated as such.